Trusted by NY RV Owners Since 1969

 Do I need separate insurance for my travel trailer?

 Yes, travel trailers typically require separate insurance from your auto policy.
-While your auto policy may provide limited liability coverage while towing, a dedicated travel trailer policy provides comprehensive protection including collision, comprehensive, and contents coverage while traveling and in storage.
+While your auto policy may provide limited liability coverage while towing, a dedicated travel trailer policy provides broader protection including collision, comprehensive, and contents coverage while traveling and in storage.

 Does my auto insurance cover my travel trailer while towing?